-Is Kawhi Leonard Playing Tonight?
-Clippers vs. Pelicans Injury Report
+Is Kawhi Leonard playing tonight?
+Clippers vs. Pelicans injury report

 Kawhi Leonard's injury status vs. Pelicans

-Kawhi Leonard was listed as “doubtful” to play in the Clippers' home contest against the Spurs, and was ultimately ruled out of the contest in the afternoon.
-Leonard is once again listed on the Clippers injury report for Wednesday, but he's already been upgraded to “Questionable” against the Pelicans, which is the first night of a back-to-back set and the end of a five-in stretch.
+Kawhi Leonard was listed as “Questionable” to play in the Clippers' first contest against the Pelicans, and was ultimately upgraded to available .
+Leonard is once again listed on the Clippers injury report for Thursday night, listed as”Questionable” for the game with a left ankle sprain.
+It is the second night of a back-to-back set coming off an injury, so Leonard's status would very much up in the air.

-If Leonard does end up playing in Wednesday night's game, it's highly unlikely that he plays in Thursday night's game against the Pelicans as well, given the franchise's cautious history with the two-time NBA Finals MVP.
-Another factor to consider is that Darius Garland is also listed as “Questionable” to play in Wednesday's game.
+Just ahead of the game, the LA Clippers have announced that Leonard has been ruled OUT for the game.
+The franchise has historically been cautious history with the two-time NBA Finals MVP, but Leonard has pushed to play as many games as possible, especially as the team fights for playoff positioning.

+Something else to monitor is that guard Darius Garland has been ruled out of Thursday night's game with the left toe injury management.
 He hasn't played in any back-to-backs since returning, and there's no reason to believe he will at any point this season.

-Despite the bad he gest due to his unfortunate injuries, Kawhi Leonard has played in both halves of nine back-to-back sets during the 2025-26 regular season with the Clippers, showcasing his ability to stay healthy and produce at a high level.
+Kawhi Leonard has gotten a bad rap among NBA fans due to his unfortunate injuries, but he's played in both halves of nine back-to-back sets during the 2025-26 regular season with the Clippers, showcasing his ability to stay healthy and produce at a high level.
 In past years, the Clippers had been holding him out of most back-to-back sets due to the serious injuries he's dealt with, such as the torn ACL that ended his 2021 and 2022 postseasons, the torn meniscus that cut his 2023 postseason, and the inflammation in the knee that caused him to miss the 2024 postseason.

-Leonard has been mostly healthy this season, playing 53 of the Clippers' 68 games thus far.
-10 of the 15 games Leonard has missed were due to a severe right ankle sprain.
+Leonard has been mostly healthy this season, playing 54 of the Clippers' 69 games thus far.
+10 of the 15 games Leonard has missed were due to a severe right ankle sprain back in November.
 Despite suffering a left ankle injury against the Spurs, Leonard passed Bob McAdoo with his 45th straight game of 20+ points, setting a new franchise record.
-Leonard's current streak is also the second-longest active streak behind Oklahoma City Thunder star Shai Gilgeous-Alexander.
+Leonard scored 25 points with eight rebounds on 9-of-12 shooting from the field on Wednesday, extending his streak of 20+ point games to 46, the second-longest active streak behind Oklahoma City Thunder star Shai Gilgeous-Alexander.

 “Passing McAdoo is a great accomplishment,” Tyronn Lue said of Kawhi Leonard recently.
 “He was a really good player, great player, and it just says a lot about Kawhi.
 When he's healthy, you know, what he's done this year is crazy.
 Someone asked the other day, ‘Have you seen someone do this in their 14th season, averaging more than they've average their whole career?' and I said, ‘No, I'm not surprised.'
 Because I see the work he puts in every day.
 I see what he does every night just to try to get on the floor and play.
 Him being healthy, like he is, it's just how he plays.
 And it could be a long run for him to do that.”

-Thus far, the Clippers have put together a 34-34 record, turning their season around and going 28-13 since starting the season 6-21.
+The Clippers have put together a 34-35 record, turning their season around and going 28-14 since starting the season 6-21.
+They have, however, lost three games in a row and could be looking at a fourth straight loss as they take on the Pelicans without Leonard and Garland.

 Clippers' injury report